 These are unique local treats.

 Limited traditional "street food" stalls.
 Roadside vendors (West Bay, Bodden Town) may have jerk chicken, fish fry, BBQ.
-Food carts around George Town for quick bites.
+Food trucks around George Town city for quick bites.

 Pirates Week (November): Special food stalls.
 Agriculture Show (March): Traditional foods plus area produce.